TheMatjaz/matjaz.it/content/post/2016-07-10-hugo-power-user-organization.md

 Thinks about what your website will be about.
 Is it a blog?
 Then maybe you need something like _posts_.
 Is it a professional website?
 What about _pages_?
-Those are just _names_, they don't matter on their own, but their appearence on the website can be heavily customized.
+Those are just _names_, they don't matter on their own, but their appearance on the website can be heavily customized.

 For my blog I use _posts_ and _pages_: the difference is that pages are more